 Please also remember that it is your responsibility to clear your schedule and make yourself completely available during rehearsals in the “red zone” period.
 Sometimes the schedule requires that some final rehearsals must overlap with classes and other rehearsals.
 Notices will be sent by the Academic Dean’s office to your academic professors with a request to excuse you.
 This excuse is at the discretion of the teachers, so please be respectful and speak with them personally as this is a professional courtesy and not a right.
 Any work missed during these absences is your responsibility to make up.

-In productions that are double cast or single cast with covers, all cast members will be expected to remain in town for the entire duration of the run, through curtain time of the last performance, even if it is not your cast.
+In productions that are double cast or single cast with covers, all cast members will be expected to remain in town for the entire duration of the run, and be on Peabody Campus for each performance through curtain time of the last performance, even if it is not your cast.
 Productions are double-cast in part so that if something were to happen to one cast member, their counterpart would be able to step in.
-If the counterpart is not in town, that defeats the purpose of the double-cast role.
 There will be no exceptions to this requirement.

 When you sign your contract you commit yourself to provide continually up-to-date contact and schedule information, and to adhere to the scheduling procedures and deadlines as laid out in Sections 4 through 6 above.
-You accept the stipulation that not appearing at a rehearsal or coaching without appropriate prior notification will result in the lowering of your grade.
+Not appearing at a rehearsal or coaching without appropriate prior notification will result in the lowering of your grade.

 By signing the contract, you also commit yourself to adhere to the expectations on punctuality, musical and dramatic preparation, and rehearsal deportment listed in Sections 7 through 9 above.

 Failure to live up to the commitments made when you sign a contract will affect your standing in the Department, and will result in a lowering of your grade.
 Such situations include, but are not limited to: